ZhiYangAng/Chocolate-Customer-Dashboard-PowerBI/README.md

     'retail_chocolate_syn country_metadata'[country_name],
     VALUES('retail_chocolate_syn stores'[country_name])),
     /* LOOKUPVALUE(X,Y,Z) search flag_url (X), by matching country name (Y) value in the same table as X with country name (Z) from another table.
-     VALUES() used to convert filtered column into a single search term.*/
+     VALUES() used to convert filtered column into a list.*/

     "https://www.worldmap1.com/map/world/amp/world_map_with_countries.jpg"
     /* Display global map as default if no specific city filter is applied */